|

 Friday, late afternoon.
 Note the bottles of empty beer on the

-background...After a long period of hard work, time for the miners to celebrate!
+background...After a long period of hard work in the

 every two-three weeks to sell their finds.
 The superb specimen on the